nextpyp/pyp/docs/workshop/nysbc_day1.rst

 Day 1 summary
 =============

-.. nextpyp:: What we learned on this session
+.. nextpyp:: What we learned today
   :collapsible: open

-  Today we learned some of the things we are capable of doing in ``nextPYP``:
+  In this session we learned some of the things we are capable of doing in ``nextPYP``:

   * Raw data import